jaychempan/PIR-CLIP/README.md

   - [📝 Citation](#-citation)

 ## ℹ️ Introduction
 Remote sensing image-text retrieval constitutes a foundational aspect of remote sensing interpretation tasks, facilitating the alignment of vision and language representations.
-This paper introduces a Prior Instruction Representation (PIR) learning paradigm that draws on prior knowledge to instruct adaptive learning of vision and text representations.
-Firstly, a Prior Instruction Remote Sensing Image-Text Retrieval (PIR-ITR) framework is designed to address semantic noise issues in vision-language understanding tasks.
-Specifically, we introduce two Progressive Attention Encoder (PAE) structures: Spatial-PAE and Temporal-PAE, aimed at modeling long-range dependencies to enhance the representation of key features.
+This paper introduces a prior instruction representation (PIR) learning paradigm that draws on prior knowledge to instruct adaptive learning of vision and text representations.
+Based on PIR, a domain-adapted remote sensing image-text retrieval framework PIR-ITR is designed to address semantic noise issues in vision-language understanding tasks.
+However, with massive additional data for pre-training the vision-language foundation model, remote sensing image-text retrieval is further developed into an open-domain retrieval task.
+Continuing with the above, we propose PIR-CLIP, a domain-specific CLIP-based framework for remote sensing image-text retrieval, to address semantic noise in remote sensing vision-language representations and further improve open-domain retrieval performance.
 In vision representation, Vision Instruction Representation (VIR) based on Spatial-PAE utilizes the prior-guided knowledge of the remote sensing scene recognition by building a belief matrix to select key features for reducing the impact of semantic noise.
 In text representation, Language Cycle Attention (LCA) based on Temporal-PAE uses the previous time step to cyclically activate the current time step to enhance text representation capability.
-A cluster-wise affiliation loss is proposed to constrain the inter-classes and to reduce the semantic confusion zones in the common subspace. \textcolor{black}{Based on PIR, we propose PIR-CLIP, a domain-specific CLIP-based framework for RSITR, to further improve open-domain retrieval performance.} Comprehensive experiments demonstrate that using prior knowledge instruction could enhance vision and text representations and could outperform the state-of-the-art methods on two benchmark datasets, RSICD and RSITMD.
+A cluster-wise Affiliation Loss (AL) is proposed to constrain the inter-classes and to reduce the semantic confusion zones in the common subspace.
+Comprehensive experiments demonstrate that PIR could enhance vision and text representations and outperform the state-of-the-art methods of closed-domain and open-domain retrieval on two benchmark datasets, RSICD and RSITMD.
 ![pipline](assets/pipline.png)

 ## 🎯 Implementation